telemachus/split/README.md

 USAGE:

-The module returns a table containing the `split` function and four informational fields: `_VERSION`, `_AUTHOR`, `_URL` and `_LICENSE`.
+The module returns a table containing two `split` functions and four informational fields: `_VERSION`, `_AUTHOR`, `_URL` and `_LICENSE`.

-To use the function itself, simply require it.
-For example:
+The basic split function is what you would expect and relatively straightforward to use:

     local split = require 'split'.split

-The function `split` takes two parameters: first, the string to split, and second, a literal or pattern delimiter to use to divide the given string.
+The function takes two parameters: first, the string to split, and second, a literal or pattern delimiter to use to divide the given string.
 The function returns a table containing the substrings.

 Examples: